General Tips - Long Term Homes to Rent with a pet

 Be prepared to pay a higher deposit for any damage or additional cleaning that the pets may cause.

 Don’t forget to get pet insurance.
 A lot of insurance policies not only cover your pets vet bills but also include public liability insurance, just in case your animal causes damage to somebody else’s property.
 (Check the conditions of the policy when taking insurance out.)
-Click here to search for pet insurance

 When moving home, don’t forget to update your pet id tag with your new phone number. they are more likely to get lost when you have recently moved home.
 It is also a good idea to get your animal micro chipped as a permanent way of identifying them.
 Remember when you move home; don’t forget to update your contact details with the pet id company. www.Petlog.org.uk